Error323/astroprog/10 Weeks/10 Week 1/20 Slides.md

 Past fellow students made sure that this course is now mandatory

 ### What to expect
-Every Tuesday recap on previous assignment.
-Interactive ipython-notebook lecture/session into new material and handout of new assignments.
-Every Thursday working through syllabus, Lucia and myself walking around answering questions (Your first advisor will be google.com).
+Every Tuesday recap on previous assignment, interactive ipython-notebook lecture/session into new material and handout of new assignments.
+Every Thursday working through syllabus and homework, Lucia and myself walking around answering questions (Your first advisor and true friend will be a searchengine).

   1. Introduction and Pretest
   2. Linux and the commandline (Finding Pulsars)